 The Court refused to wade into the argument of whether or not Prius Auto were honest or dishonest in adopting the mark ‘Prius’ (The First Attempt Story).
 In any case, the alleged dishonest adoption did not matter to the Apex Courts’ ultimate analysis.
 It correctly noted that even if the defendants had been dishonest, that by itself would not exonerate the plaintiff of having to prove that they had trademark rights in ‘Prius’ in the first place.

-Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share on the Judgment:
+Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share:

 “The finding on merits is objectionable.
 The SC’s rejection of the respondents’ etymology story (‘Prius’/‘Prayas’) is not tied to a full-blooded conclusion.
 This is disappointing.
 A strong word by the SC on the issue – which is unfortunately replete in trademark suits – would have done much to discourage the practice, at least in the short term.